 Laura Todd Carns grew up in Washington, DC and Gaborone, Botswana, fed on a steady diet of books and world-widening childhood experiences.

-Her work has appeared in Electric Literature, Pigeon Pages, Medium Member Features, Quartz, and Mothers Always Write.
+Her work has appeared in The Washington Post, Quartz, Electric Literature, Pigeon Pages, Medium Member Features, and Mothers Always Write, and is forthcoming in Hobart.

 Her short story “Herself” was selected as an Honorable Mention in Writer’s Digest’s 2018 Popular Fiction Contest (Young Adult category), and Pigeon Pages selected her story “The Balance” as one of its Best of the Nest for 2018.